lodeguns/FuzzyAdaptiveBinarization/README.md

 This document presents a new adaptive binarization technique based on fuzzy integral images through an efficient design of a modified SAT for fuzzy integrals.
 We define this new methodology as FLAT (Fuzzy Local Adaptive Thresholding).
 Furthermore, a new definition of generalized high performance fuzzy integral is provided.

  **Conclusions:**
  The experimental results show that the proposed methodology have produced an image quality thresholding often better than other traditional or simple neural network models.
-Furthermore, this new methodology is also competitive in terms of performance over time.
-Therefore, these new generalized fuzzy integrals (based on generalized form of Sugeno, Choquet and Hamacher t-Norm) can be used as a tool for grayscale processing in real-time and deep-learning applications.
+We propose a new generalization of the Sugeno and CF12 integrals to improve the existing results and how they can be efficiently computed in the Integral Image.
+Therefore, these new generalized fuzzy integrals can be used as a tool for grayscale processing in real-time and deep-learning applications.

  **Source Code**
  Source for the FLAT methos are in this repository.